accretional/.github/README.md

 # About

-mplode.ai is an early stage startup making it easy to develop for the cloud with GenAI.
+Accretional is an early stage startup making it easy to develop for the cloud with GenAI.

 Dying to learn more?
-Sign up for email updates on our [website](https://mplode.ai), join our [subreddit](https://reddit.com/r/mplodeai), and check out our [discord](https://discord.gg/mplodeai).
+Sign up for email updates on our [website](https://accretional.com), join our [subreddit](https://reddit.com/r/accretional), and check out our [discord](https://discord.gg/accretional).